Almost sure bounds for weighted sums of Rademacher random multiplicative functions: Introduction

 almost surely.
 The unweighted version of this problem has attracted a lot of attention recently, with the best known upper and lower bounds achieved by Caich and Harper respectively \cite{caich23}, \cite{harper23}, where they have shown that for all $\epsilon > 0$, one has

 and that there exist arbitrarily large values of $x$ such that

 Note that the above is a slight simplification of Harper's result (which is slightly sharper than the version we state here).
 In view of these results, it seems unlikely that this particular model reflects the truth of detecting large fluctuations of partial sums of the Mobius function.
 Much work has also been developed to establish sharp bounds on the moments of sums of these multiplicative functions, with the sharp cases being identified by Harper \cite{aharper201}, \cite{harper202}.
+Finally, we note that following the groundbreaking work Gorodetsky and Wong determining the distribution for sums of Steinhaus random multiplicative functions over integers \cite{gorodetsky2025limiting}, one could be able to refine this to give a quantitative central limit theorem, which could give a more standard procedure to determine the large fluctuations of such sums.
 The case of studying weighted sums of random multiplicative functions has focused on the case when $f$ is a Steinhaus multiplicative functions thus far.
 These are defined by choosing $f(p)$ as random variables which are uniformly distributed on the complex unit circle and $f(n)$ is defined completely multiplicatively (we add at this point that sums of Steinhaus random multiplicative functions might be a good model for studying $\mu(n)n^{it}$ for example).
 Steinhaus multiplicative functions will be referred to as $f_{st}$ from now on.
 Moments of $M_{f_{st}}(x)$ have been studied as a possible model for moments of $\zeta(1/2+it)$, which has been covered first in the work of Conrey and Gamburd \cite{conrey2006pseudomoments}, then Bondarenko, Heap and Seip \cite{bondarenko2015inequality} and Gerspach \cite{gerspach20}.
 However, the study of large fluctuation bounds for these weighted sums was first appeared in a paper of Aymone, Heap and Zhao \cite{aymone2021partial}.
 In a more recent paper, Aymone \cite{aymone24} noted that applying partial summation to Caich's upper bound, one has that

 After this, Hardy refined some of the methods used in their paper to find almost surely sharp bounds for $M_{f_{st}}(x)$ \cite{shardy23}.
 Hardy found that for all $\epsilon > 0$, one almost surely has that